 Also the editor could stay like it already is with the addition of a simple checkbox: "Match areas relative to each other" or "Keep distances between match areas".

-#8 Updated by StefanBruens 6 months ago
+#8 Updated by StefanBruens over 1 year ago

 - Status changed from New to Feedback